KinkyMakers/OSSM-hardware/Hardware/OSSM Printed Parts/README.md

 Other parts are not so critical, and you can print with the settings you like on your printer.

 ### Belt Clamping
 You can either print the **!Alternate Belt Clamp!
-24mm Threaded End Mount.stl** or **OSSM Clamp Top** and **OSSM Clamp Bottom** The threaded end mount now has the belt cmalp integrated and secured by the jam nut.
+24mm Threaded End Mount.stl** or **OSSM Clamp Top** and **OSSM Clamp Bottom** The threaded end mount now has the belt clamp integrated and secured by the jam nut.